I see every year as a time for learning and personal development.

 1. Don’t let emotions drive your investment decisions

-Probably the most important lesson we can all learn is to never get too carried away when the market is booming or too disenchanted during property slumps.
+So an important lesson is to never get too carried away when the market is booming or too disenchanted during property slumps.

-Our property market behaves cyclically and each boom sets us up for the next downturn, just as each downturn paves the way for the next boom.
+Yet market cycles mean each boom sets us up for the next downturn, just as each downturn paves the way for the next boom.

 The lesson is that even as you take advantage of our booming markets, get prepared for the next phase of the property cycle.